Post Summary: Beautiful hikes in Washington state and where to find them.

 Difficulty: Moderate.
 The hike requires a trail through the forest with exposed roots, and the ability to walk over driftwood and on the sand.

 5. Lake Wenatchee Trails

-There are so many beautiful trails to explore around Lake Wenatchee State Park that we couldn’t pick just one!
+There are so many beautiful hikes in Washington around Lake Wenatchee State Park that we couldn’t pick just one!